 - The Annual Plan was developed in consultation with the Resident Advisory Board (RAB). - The RAB is made up of residents from Public Housing and Section 8 programs.
-The RAB met on January 16th, 2020 to review the Plan. - A summary of the policy changes were given to members of the RAB to distribute to their neighbors in Public Housing. - HACC published a public notice in the Oregonian opening the Annual Plan for public review and comments from January 19, 2019 through March 5th, 2019.
+The RAB met on January 16th, 2020 to review the Plan. - A summary of the policy changes were given to members of the RAB to distribute to their neighbors in Public Housing. - HACC published a public notice in the Oregonian opening the Annual Plan for public review and comments from January 19, 2020 through March 5th, 2020.

 - HACC published a notice in the Quarterly newsletter inviting residents to the RAB meeting, Public Hearing and notifying residents of the public review period.
-The Quarterly newsletter is mailed to every household living in Public Housing and emailed to families living in Section 8. - The Plan was available at the HACC Administrative Office, HACC Property Management Offices, Clackamas County Oak Grove Library, and was posted on HACC's website.
+The Quarterly newsletter is mailed to every household living in Public Housing and emailed to families living in Section 8. - The Plan was available at the HACC Administrative Office, HACC Property Management Offices, Clackamas County Oak Grove Library, and was posted on HACC's website. - A Public Hearing in front of the HACC Board was held on April 16, 2020.
+A public notice was published on January 11th, 2019 for the public hearing and April 4, 2020.